rdfostrich/article-versioned-reasoning/content/fundamentals.md

-Völkel et al. introduce the concept of a [_semantic diff_](cite:cites semversion) that takes the semantics of an ontology language into account when calculating the diff, which is not the case for a _structural diff_.
+Völkel et al. introduce the concept of a [_semantic diff_](cite:cites semversion) that takes the semantics of an ontology language into account when calculating the diff, which is not the case for a regular _structural diff_.
+The difference between these two types of diff will be explained hereafter.

 As an example, consider the dataset with two versions from [](#semdiff-dataset-example).
 The typical, structural diff just takes the difference between these two versions at triple level,